Stephen Hillenburg Animation Scholarship

 Stephen Hillenburg Animation Scholarship Opportunity

 Review Criteria: The Stephen Hillenburg Animation Scholarship seeks to identify and support innovative, emerging animators who show outstanding artistic promise and a potential to have a lasting impact on the field of animation.
-PGF-USA is interested in identifying artists who push the boundaries of animation; creating new forms, as well as expanding the potential of classic technologies, narrative structures and methods.
+PGF-USA is interested in identifying artists pushing at boundaries of animation, as well as expanding the potential of classic technologies, narrative structures and methods.
 In evaluating applications, PGF-USA will consider the quality, originality and mastery of the subject and approach of the proposed animation project .
 Primary consideration will be given to the unique vision and talent of the artist.
-Special consideration may be given to artists exploring innovative approaches within the practice of animation.

-- Be a full-time student or matriculated but not yet have completed final project
+- Applicants must be a full-time student or matriculated but not yet have completed their final project.

-- Have completed at least one piece of animation as the primary creator
+- Applicants must have completed at least one piece of animation as the primary creator.

-- Be the creator of the proposed project
+- Applicants must be the creator of the director of the proposed project.

 Schools invited to apply may nominate one undergraduate and one graduate student for a Stephen Hillenburg Animation Scholarship separately from (and in addition to) the Princess Grace Film Scholarship.